 1. Strehl Ratio

 The Strehl ratio is the ratio of the peak intensity of the laser spot compared with the theoretical, diffraction-limited ratio of an optically perfect system.
 Values range from 0 (no spot of energy) to 1 (optically perfect, the intensity at the theoretical maximum).
-The Strehl ratio was originally developed for assessing the quality of astronomical instruments.
+The Strehl ratio was originally developed to assess the quality of astronomical instruments.
 It is finding commercial use in laser cutting equipment as a way to quantify the optical path quality of a device.

 2. Laser Beam Parameter Product